-Everybody's view of a what constitures an accident or emergency, requiring urgent help, is different.
-This page tries to help you determine the best course of action.
+Everybody's view of a what constitures an accident or emergency, is different.
+This page helps you determine the best course of action.

-SAMC - for urgent Medical Problems including minor injuries
+- SAMC for urgent medical Poblems including minor injuries

 Always call us first unless it is a serious accident or real emergency.
 When you get through to Reception tell us at the start of the conversation that you have a minor injury or another urgent problem.
 Our doctors and nurses can deal with minor injuries between 08:00–18:30 (weekdays only).